OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/database-selection (1).md

 *   Default tablespace quota size of user for the opshub database is 2000M

     ( which is equal to 2GB) .
-*   If you encountered with following error "ORA-01536: space quota exceeded for tablespace 'USERS'" in OpsHub Integration Manager, then
+*   If you encountered with following error "ORA-01536: space quota exceeded for tablespace 'USERS'" in <code class="expression">space.vars.SITENAME</code>, then

     it is requires to increase the default quota size for opshub database.